Iterable/fixql/README.md

   Field.Annotated[FieldTypeInfo] => Resolver[JsValue]
 ```

-where `Field.Annotated[FieldTypeInfo]` is a tree of fields with some additional annotations that indicate the field's containing object type.
+where `Field.Annotated[FieldTypeInfo]` is a field annotated with with some additional information that indicate the field's containing object type.
 The resolver can depend on the resolvers for the field's sub-fields, which have been determined recursively.
 So we actually have:

 ```
   Field.Annotated[FieldTypeInfo] => Field[Resolver[JsValue]] => Resolver[JsValue]